kenny-designs/faculty-invader/README.md

+# Faculty Invader

+This is a Phaser 3 project that aims to recreate the original Space Invaders but with a twist!

-# Phaser 3 Webpack Project Template
+## This Project is Based on the Phaser 3 Project Template

 A Phaser 3 project template with ES6 support via [Babel 7](https://babeljs.io/) and [Webpack 4](https://webpack.js.org/) that includes hot-reloading for development and production-ready builds.